ych3r/SubMon/README.md

 # SubMon

-> Subdomain Monitor: Notify the bug hunter when new subdomain is found.
+> Subdomain Monitor: Notify the bug hunter when new subdomains are found.